Towards a Framework for Social Mechanics: A mechanical theory of social change

 It is worth noticing that distribution (\ref{soln}) is unimodal, in line with the hypothesis of the \emph{median voter model} \cite{b48}.
 However, in the light of strongly politically polarized societies, bimodal distributions have shown to be effective in describing elections \cite{jsf22,mdb95}.

 Admittedly, this is are rather simplified models of the changes in political stances in the USA, but very descriptive initial ones, nonetheless.
-This models also show that the framework does not explain the nature of the interactions.
+These models also show that the framework does not explain the nature of the interactions.
 Although, it may shed some light on certain processes and, more specifically, on effective phenomena.

 As mentioned earlier, the Smoluchowski equation (\ref{FPeq}) governs the probability density of finding a particle in the position $x$ at time $t$ given that it is subject to an overdamped Brownian motion.
 However, we wish to include considerations proposed in subsection \ref{parmot}, namely, inertial terms of the form $m\,{\rm d}_t^2x + ({\rm d_x}m)({\rm d}_t x)^2$.
-Then, consider the motion of a particle with position-dependent mass subject to a random force $\eta(x,t)$:
+Then, consider the motion of an agent whose inertial response depends on its location in stance-space subject to a random force $\eta(x,t)$:

 where $m'={\rm d}_x m$.
 This is the stationary Kardar-Parisi-Zhang equation for $x$ and $t$ playing the role of position $x$, instead.
 It has an associated Fokker-Planck equation, similar to the Smoluchowski equation, that admits a solution of the form \cite{rw19}: